-We are an "emerging growth company" and a "foreign private issuer", each as defined under the U.S. federal securities laws and, as such, may elect to comply with certain reduced public company disclosure and reporting requirements.
-See "Prospectus Summary-Emerging Growth Company" and "Prospectus Summary-Foreign Private Issuer", respectively.
+We are a "foreign private issuer" as defined under the U.S. federal securities laws and, as such, may elect to comply with certain reduced public company disclosure and reporting requirements.
+See "Prospectus Summary-Foreign Private Issuer."

 Investing in our securities involves a high degree of risk.
-You should carefully review the risks and uncertainties described under the heading "Risk Factors" beginning on page 15 of this prospectus before you make an investment in the securities.
+You should carefully review the risks and uncertainties described under the heading "Risk Factors" beginning on page 9 of this prospectus before you make an investment in the securities.